Making Content Accessible

 To support all this, browsers structure the page as a tree and use that tree to interact with the screen reader.
 The higher levels of the tree represent items like paragraphs, headings, or navigation menus, while lower levels represent text, links, or buttons.Generally speaking, the OS APIs consume this tree like a data model, and the actual tree and data model exposed to the OS APIs is platform-specific.

 This probably sounds a lot like HTML—and it is quite similar!
-But, just like the HTML tree does not exactly match the layout tree, there’s not an exact match with this tree either.
+But, just as the HTML tree does not exactly match the layout tree, there’s not an exact match with this tree either.
 For example, some HTML elements (like <div>) group content for styling that is meaningless to screen reader users.
 Alternatively, some HTML elements may be invisible on the screen,For example, using opacity:0.
 There are several other ways in real browsers that elements can be made invisible, such as with the visibility or display CSS properties. but relevant to screen reader users.
 The browser therefore builds a separate accessibility tree to support screen reader navigation.

 Let’s implement an accessibility tree in our browser.
 It’s built in a rendering phase just after layout: